typelevel/cats/_tut/typeclasses.md

 scala> implicit val stringShow = new Show[String] {
      |   def show(s: String) = s
      | }
-stringShow: Show[String] = $anon$1@2f86ea6e
+stringShow: Show[String] = $anon$1@922ad8f

 scala> // and now our call to Log succeeds
      | log("a string")
 a string
 ```

-This example demonstrates a powerful property of the typeclass
+This example demonstrates a powerful property of the type class
 pattern.
 We have been able to provide an implementation of Show for
 String, without needing to change the definition of java.lang.String
 to extend a new Java-style interface; something we couldn't have done
 even if we wanted to, since we don't control the implementation of
-java.lang.Sting.
+java.lang.String.
 We use this pattern to retrofit existing
 types with new behaviors.
 This is usually referred to as "ad-hoc
 polymorphism".